恭喜發財! Happy New Year - 2012 Year of the Water Dragon! 新年快樂!

 • Be aware of your surroundings at all times.
 By paying attention, you show respect for yourself and the other participants.

-• You are not ready to participate unless you have all of the required protective equipment.
-Treat your equipment with respect.
+• You are not allowed to participate unless you have all of the required protective equipment.
+Take good care of your gear.

-• The proper way to begin a match, is to stand at attention facing your opponent and await instruction patiently.
-The instructions will include pace, level of contact, and any other factors considered important by the instructor.
+• At the beginning of a match in the school, you should stand at attention facing your opponent and await instructions patiently.
+The instructions will include pace, level of contact, targets and any other factors considered important by the instructor.
+Make sure you understand and follow these directions.

 • Do not strike maliciously.
-Sanshou in the Guan is meant to be a learning environment.
-You are developing the ability to express Shaolin concepts with your brothers and sisters.
-A calm, focused, and relaxed attitude is the sign of a serious student.
+Lei Tai training in the guan is meant to be a learning experience.
+You are developing the ability to express Northen Shaolin concepts, theories and strategies with your fellow students.

-• All the rules of the Guan apply at all times.
+• The Rules of the Guan apply at all times.

 Legal Target Areas